Bivariate representation and conjugacy class zeta functions associated to unipotent group schemes, I: Arithmetic properties: Introduction and statement of main results

-No specialisation as~\eqref{specialisationirr} is expected to exist in case of nilpotency class~$c>2$.
-In fact, when counting isomorphism classes instead of twist isoclasses of irreducible complex representations of~$\G(\lri)$, we overcount the ones which are twist-equivalent.
-As explained in~\cite[Section~2.2.1]{StVo14}, we can count the representation belonging to coadjoint orbits of $\g:=\Lambda \otimes \lri$ to obtain the number of representations of~$\G(\lri)$ up to twist.
-However, by doing so, we overcount every orbit by the index of~$G_{\psi,2}$ in~$\g$ for some representation~$\psi$ of this orbit, where $G_{\psi,2}=\{w\in \g \mid \psi([x,\g])=1\}$.
-It is clear that this index is~$1$ in nilpotency class~$c=2$, but if $c>2$, this index may be larger.
-In Section~\ref{irr}, we give an example of a $\mathcal{T}$-group of nilpotency class~$3$ whose bivariate representation zeta function does not specialise to its twist representation zeta function.
+No specialization of the form~\eqref{specializationirr} is expected to exist in case of nilpotency class~$c>2$; see~\cite[Section~3.3]{PLphd} for details.
+In Section~\ref{irr}, we exhibit a $\mathcal{T}$-group of nilpotency class~$3$ whose bivariate representation zeta function does not specialize to its twist representation zeta function.

-We conclude this section with an example which illustrates Theorem~\ref{thmA} and the specialisations~\eqref{specialisation} and~\eqref{specialisationirr}. \begin{exm} Let~$\mathbf{H}(\ri)$ denote the Heisenberg group of upper uni-triangular $3\times 3$-matrices over~$\ri$.
-In Example~\ref{Heis}, we show that, for a given nonzero prime ideal~$\p$ of~$\ri$ with $|\ri:\p|=q$,
+We conclude this section with an example which illustrates Theorem~\ref{thmA} and specializations~\eqref{specialization} and~\eqref{specializationirr}. \begin{exm} Let~$\mathbf{H}(\ri)$ denote the Heisenberg group of upper uni-triangular $3\times 3$-matrices over~$\ri$.
+In Example~\ref{Heis}, we show that, for a given nonzero prime ideal~$\p$ of~$\ri$ with $|\ri:\p|=q$, the bivariate zeta functions of~$\mathbf{H}(\lri)$ are given by

 In particular, these are rational functions in~$q$, $q^{-s_1}$, and~$q^{-s_2}$, and